vchavkov/fork-oneuptime/Docs/Content/telemetry/open-telemetry.md

 ### Step 1 - Create Telemetry Ingestion Token.

-Once you have created a OneUptime account, you can create a telemetry ingestion token to ingest logs, metrics and traces from your application.
+Once you have created a CBS Uptime account, you can create a telemetry ingestion token to ingest logs, metrics and traces from your application.

 After you sign up to OneUptime and create a project.
 Click on "More" in the Navigation bar and click on "Project Settings".